Air Fryer Recipe

 Black Forest Gateau Bites

-These Black Forest gateau bites are a delightful twist on the classic dessert, made easy with an air fryer.
+These Black Forest gateau bites are a lovely little twist on the classic dessert, made simple in the air fryer.

 Ingredients